bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 ## Jenkins resource configuration recommendations

+The platform team recommends migrating away from Jenkins to a more modern CI/CD pipeline tool such as OpenShift Pipelines, ArgoCD and/or GitHub Actions.
+However, we recognize that a migration represents a significant amount of work and isn't always a realistic immediate solution to the resourcing problems posed by a Jenkins installation.
+The following section contains recommendations for Jenkins configurations that can be used to help ease resourcing issues while your team plans their migration to another CI/CD tool.

 Tuning the resources of Jenkins deployments can have a large effect on the available resources of the platform.
 As of writing, Jenkins accounts for the largest user of CPU requests and limits on the platform.
 Recent analysis has indicated:

 * **15-25% of CPU requests** on the platform are related to Jenkins